Novel mechanism shifts understanding of the reactivity of carbon in subsurface stocks.

 SLAC National Accelerator Laboratory, Stanford Synchrotron Radiation Lightsource

-Funding was provided by the DOE Office of Biological and Environmental Research, Subsurface Biogeochemistry Research activity to the SLAC SFA program under contract DE-AC02-76SF00515 to SLAC and to Scott Fendorf through the Terrestrial Ecosystem Science program under Award Number DE-FG02-13ER65542.
-Use of SSRL is supported by the U.S. DOE, Office of Basic Energy Sciences.
-A portion of the research was conducted at EMSL, a DOE Office of Science User Facility sponsored by the Office of Biological and Environmental Research and located at Pacific Northwest National Laboratory.
-Field operations were supported through the Lawrence Berkeley National Laboratory’s Sustainable Systems SFA (US DOE BER, contract DE-AC02-05CH11231) and through the DOE Office of Legacy Management (DOE-LM).
-Research described in this paper was performed at beamline 11ID-1 the CLS, which is supported by NSERC, CIHR, NRC, WEDC, the University of Saskatchewan, and the Province of Saskatchewan.
+Funding was provided by the Subsurface Biogeochemistry Research (SBR) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, to the SLAC Scientific Focus Area (SFA) under contract DE-AC02-76SF00515 to SLAC and to Scott Fendorf through BER's Terrestrial Ecosystem Science (TES) program under Award Number DE-FG02-13ER65542.
+Use of the Stanford Synchrotron Radiation Lightsource (SSRL) is supported by the Office of Basic Energy Sciences, within the DOE Office of Science.
+A portion of the research was conducted at the Environmental Molecular Sciences Laboratory (EMSL), a DOE Office of Science user facility sponsored by BER and located at Pacific Northwest National Laboratory.
+Field operations were supported through Lawrence Berkeley National Laboratory’s Sustainable Systems SFA (DOE BER, contract DE-AC02-05CH11231) and through the DOE Office of Legacy Management (DOE-LM).
+Research described in this paper was performed at beamline 11ID-1 at the Canadian Light Source (CLS), which is supported by the following Canadian entities: Natural Sciences and Engineering Research Council of Canada (NSERC), Canadian Institutes of Health Research (CIHR), National Research Council (NRC), Western Economic Development Canada (WEDC), the University of Saskatchewan, and the Province of Saskatchewan.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER